 - critical and high-risk workers including defence, police, fire, emergency services and meat processing; and

-- other health care workers (those not included in Phase 1a, including students with placements in healthcare settings);
+- other health care workers (those not included in phase 1a, including students with placements in healthcare settings).

 Students may be deemed to be eligible if they have placement in a healthcare setting currently underway or commencing within the next two months.

-Registering for vaccination
+Pathways for vaccination

 Via your placement provider